StefanWellhoner/micro-frontends/README.md

 # micro-frontends

 ## Description
-This micro-monolith repository shows how you can create micro-frontends using module-federations.
+This Mono-repository shows how you can create micro-frontends using module-federations.
 Cross micro-frontend communications are done using Custom DOM events.

 This is a small sample application which has a container application, and 2 remote micro-frontends.

 1. **Container** - The host application to which the micro-frontends are injected
+    > Subscribe: *microfrontend:messange:send*
 2. **Messanger** - Sends CustomEvents with a message payload
     > Publish:  *microfrontend:messange:send*
 3. **Receiver** - Listens for CustomEvents sent from the **Messanger**